-In 2017 we spent five months travelling through Europe in a campervan with kids.
+In 2017 we spent five months traveling full time through Europe in a campervan with kids.
 At the time our two children were 10 and 8 years old.
-We traveled through 12 countries, covered thousands of kilometres and loved the unique experience of travel by campervan.
+We traveled through 12 countries, covered thousands of kilometers and loved the unique experience of travel by campervan.

-Based on our experience we have collected some of our top travel tips for traveling with kids in a campervan.
-If you are planning your European road trip, wondering if Europe in a campervan with kids is a good idea or simply looking for advice on how to travel Europe with kids, read on – we have some great advice for you.
+We learned a lot on that trip – not only about motorhome travel in Europe but also about traveling with kids in a campervan.
+If you are planning your European road trip, wondering if travel in a campervan with kids is a good idea or simply looking for advice on how to travel Europe with kids, read on – we have some great advice for you.

 We may receive a small compensation if you make a purchase after clicking the links in this post.
 It doesn’t cost you any more and it is a huge help to us to keep our site running.
 You can find more info in our disclaimer.